benbalter/benbalter.github.com/_posts/2015-06-01-copyright-notices-for-websites-and-open-source-projects.md

 Assuming your project's under active development, it should be `[year project started] - [current year], [project founder] and the [project name] contributors`.
 While not strictly necessary, if you're going to adda  copyright notice, that'll accurately represent the years of publication and all copyright holders.

-That said, as they say on the internet, IANYL, so, as always, [please consult your own legal counsel](http://ben.balter.com/fine-print/) before making decisions regarding how you license your own projects.
+*All that said, as they say on the internet, IANYL, so, as always, [please consult your own legal counsel](http://ben.balter.com/fine-print/) before making decisions regarding how you license your own works.*